sudopla/AWS/README.md

     ]
 }
 ```
 IAM role for start_stop_rds_instances.py function.
-Please notice that in this example the RDS instance is encrypted so you have to allow the function to access the KMS key.
+Please notice that in this example the RDS instances are encrypted so you have to allow the function to access the KMS key.
 ```
 {
     "Version": "2012-10-17",